 You’ll find George Jardine’s acclaimed restaurant on one of Stellenbosch’s most picturesque wine estates.
 Here, George and head chef Kyle Burn’s meticulous dishes are served by professional, enthusiastic staff.
 If you love cheese, you’ll fall in love with the walk-in cheese room filled with local cheeses such as Fairview Blue Rock and Klein Rivier Gruyère.

-Good to know Jordan Estate is also home to The Bakery, a relaxed eatery, with beautiful garden scenery, where alfresco breakfasts (or lazy lunches on the deck) are highly recommended.
+Good to know Jordan Estate is also home to The Bakery, a relaxed eatery, with beautiful garden setting, where alfresco breakfasts (or lazy lunches on the deck) are highly recommended.

 Opening times Daily, 12pm – 2pm; Thursday – Saturday, 6.30pm – 10.30pm (in season)